pdxlibrary/primo5-hide-show-other-institutions-central-package/README.md

-# Primo NUI Hide/Show Other Institutions Toggle Button - Designed for use in a Central Package Setup
+# Primo NUI (Primo Expore) Hide/Show Other Institutions Toggle Button - Designed for use in a Central Package Setup

 Adds a toggle button to hide/show other institutions that own the item when viewing a record's details in Ex Libris Primo NUI (Primo 5).
 Setup designed to use central package and local config